 of Life, Fauna

-Europaea (including distribution lists by country), National Biodiversity Network (including distribution maps), the Universal
+Europaea (including distribution lists by country), National Biodiversity Network (including distribution maps), Ireland's National Biodiversity Data Centre interactive maps, the Universal

 Chalcidoid Database, Google, Google Scholar and Google Images.